Death Before Birth is a two-year ESRC-funded project, running from 2016-18.

 Dr Fuller is a a Professor in the Department of English and Film Studies at the University of Alberta, Canada.
 Before she worked for nearly 21 years at the University of Birmingham, UK, in the Department of American & Canadian Studies (1997-2014) and then in the Department of English Literature (2014-18).

 Co-Investigator (CI): Professor Jeannette Littlemore, University of Birmingham

 Professor Littlemore is a metaphor specialist.
 She also holds roles as Professor of English Language and Applied Linguistics, Head of Research for the Department of English Language and Applied Linguistics, and Director of Internationalisation for the College of Arts and Law at the University of Birmingham.

 Co-Investigator (CI): Dr Sheelagh McGuinness, University of Bristol

-Dr McGuinness is a lawyer and Senior Lecturer in Law at the University of Bristol.
+Dr McGuinness is a Reader in Law at the Centre for Health, Law, and Society based in the University of Bristol Law School.
 She has particular expertise in the regulation of reproduction and is the project partner lead.

 Post-Doctoral Research Fellows

 Dr Kuberska is a medical anthropologist with a background in Cognitive Linguistics.
-She is a full-time research fellow on the Death before Birth project and is based at the University of Birmingham.
+Between 2016-18 she was a full-time research fellow on the Death before Birth project at the University of Birmingham.
+She is currently a Research Associate at THIS Institute at the University of Cambridge.

 Research Associate and Administrator

 Meera Burgess is a sociolinguist with a background in Social Policy.
-She is a Research Associate and Administrator on the Death Before Birth project, and is currently pursuing her MA in Applied Linguistics at the University of Birmingham.
+She was a Research Associate and Administrator on the Death Before Birth project, and has received her MA in Applied Linguistics from the University of Birmingham.